Burning Throat: 7 Common Causes (& How to Relieve)

 A cold can cause a burning throat due to the viral infection reaching the airways.
 It can also cause symptoms like coughing. sneezing, runny nose, stuffy nose and low-grade fever.

-What to do: Measures like a nasal irrigation with saline and gargling warm water and salt can help to relieve a burning throat caused by a throat.
+How to relieve: Measures like a nasal irrigation with saline and gargling warm water and salt can help to relieve a burning throat caused by a throat.
 Check out home remedies for a cold that you can use to speed-up your recovery.

 If your fever or headaches persist, you should see a family doctor for assessment.
 The doctor may recommend analgesics and antipyretics to relieve symptoms.